There is an easy to use guide to credit repair. Get it, Follow the program, and you will increase your credit score.

 I paid off my 2nd mortgage, except for a single penny.
 Clearly it was an accident thanks to our escrow or maybe our Credit Union.
 Our loan broker did excellent work for us when we refinanced last year.
 However, there was a miscommunication between the escrow and the Credit Union which held our 2nd mortgage.
 I have no idea which was culprit, for the size of the error, there should be no culprit at all; except for what happened next.

 The Credit Union sent something to me saying there was a balance due, the penny.
-I knew the 2nd mortgage and credit card were paid off so I didn’t even open it.
+But I knew the 2nd mortgage and credit card were paid off so I didn’t think there was a need to see a new statement showing that the balance was zero $0.00, so I didn’t even open it.
 Neither did anyone else for the same reason.
-Another month later, the Credit Union reported the account was 60 days late and my credit score took a 99 point spanking.
+Another month later, the Credit Union reported the account was 60 days late with a late balance of one penny $0.01, and my credit score took a 99 point spanking.
+A 99 point drop.

 Big News for Disabled Veterans in Bankruptcy.
 However, first a little background.